matthew-mccall/amtrix/README.md

-# express-ts
+# amtrix
-This is a template repository for building a Node.JS server using [Express](https://expressjs.com/) and [Typescript](https://www.typescriptlang.org/).
+ Amtrix is a Node.JS homeserver that implements Matrix specification.